City of Fresno declares a state of emergency; police to ensure bars are closed

-FRESNO, California (KGPE) – The City of Fresno declared a state of the emergency Monday following a closed-session decision made by Fresno City Council in a bid to limit the spread of COVID-19.
+FRESNO, California (KSEE) – The City of Fresno declared a state of the emergency Monday following a closed-session decision made by Fresno City Council in a bid to limit the spread of COVID-19.

 “We are ready to work together to do whatever it takes,” said Council President Miguel Arias.